-With A CONSPIRACY OF WOLVES, Severn House is delighted to welcome to the list the highly-acclaimed historical mystery writer Candace Robb who, after a 10-year gap, has chosen to return to the bestselling medieval mystery series that made her name.
-Set in late 14th-century York, A CONSPIRACY OF WOLVES is the 11th intricately-plotted mystery to feature former Captain of the Guard, Owen Archer, who last appeared in A VIGIL OF SPIES – and who, in this 11th series entry, is persuaded out of retirement to investigate the violent deaths of a father and son, both prominent citizens of York.
+With A CONSPIRACY OF WOLVES, Severn House is delighted to welcome to the list the highly acclaimed historical mystery writer Candace Robb who, after a ten-year gap, has chosen to return to the bestselling medieval mystery series that made her name.
+Set in late fourteenth-century York, A CONSPIRACY OF WOLVES is the eleventh intricately plotted mystery to feature former Captain of the Guard, Owen Archer, who last appeared in A VIGIL OF SPIES – and who, in this eleventh series entry, is persuaded out of retirement to investigate the violent deaths of a father and son, both prominent citizens of York.
 Keen to dispel the wild rumours that wolves have returned to stalk human prey through the streets of the city, Owen sets out to prove that a human killer is responsible for the deaths.
 Teaming up with the writer Geoffrey Chaucer, who is in York on a secret mission on behalf of Prince Edward (the Black Prince), Owen’s enquiries will draw him headlong into a deadly conspiracy – and a battle for his own survival.

 Wonderfully atmospheric and impeccably researched, A CONSPIRACY OF WOLVES reintroduces readers to Robb’s eclectic cast of much-loved characters, including the enigmatic healer Magda, the fastidious Brother Michaelo, and not least the upright, fairminded Owen Archer himself, as he doggedly pursues the truth behind the shocking deaths of Bartolf and Hoban Swann.
 Real historical figures mingle seamlessly with fictitious: I particularly liked Robb’s portrayal of the garrulous, gossipy Geoffrey Chaucer, who makes for a brilliantly contrasting sidekick to the more sober, taciturn Owen.